-Conversion of Class B Common Stock
+Conversion of Class B Common Stock and Reclassification of Common Stock.

 Effective April 14, 2021, the Company amended its Articles of Incorporation to allow conversion of its Class B Common Stock at any time after issuance.
 On the same date, the Class B Common stockholders, Chenlong Tan and Allan Huang, elected to convert all their 14,000,000 outstanding shares of the Company's Class B Common Stock into 1,400,000 shares of Class A Common Stock.
+On April 23, 2021, the Company amended and restated its articles of incorporation to eliminate the Class A and Class B Common Stock and authorized for issuance 180,000,000 shares which are solely designated as Common Stock.